AstarNetwork/astar-docs/docs/learn/dapp-staking.md

 The principle is simple - stakers _lock_ their tokens to _stake_ on a dApp, and if the dApp attracts enough support, it is rewarded in native currency, derived from the inflation.
 In turn stakers are rewarded for locking & staking their tokens.

-The following chapters will provide an overview of the functionality, together with terminology explanation and examples.
+The following chapters will provide an overview of the functionality and terminology with accompanying examples.

 ## Functionality Overview